keenan88/turtlebot3_slam/README.md

 2. (Optional) Plugin a Microsoft Xbox controller via USB (model 1914, check model with `lsusb`).
 3. In `.env`, set `NAV_OR_SLAM` to `NAV` or `SLAM`.
 4. Run `docker compose build`
 5. Run `docker compose up`.
 Rviz2 will appear quickly, Gazebo will take ~30-45s to load.
+A terminal will appear for teleop control.
 6. For SLAM:
    1. Drive the robot around with either:
       - Xbox controller (hold down right bumper, move right joystick)